desolat/summon-keepass/README.md

 summon-keepass
 ==============

-Simple [summon](https://conjurinc.github.io/summon/) provider that allows usage of Keepass kdbx database file.
+Simple [summon](https://cyberark.github.io/summon/) provider that allows usage of KeePass kdbx database files.

 Installation
 -----

-Download the tar file from the [latest release](../../releases), extract it and provide the executable to summon ([as per their docs](https://github.com/cyberark/summon/blob/master/provider/README.md)).
-Placing it in `/usr/local/lib/summon` is the easiest method.
+Download the archive for your OS from the [latest release](../../releases), extract it and provide the executable to summon [as a provider](https://cyberark.github.io/summon/#providers).

+Alternatively there is an [install script](./install.sh) available.

-Create `.summon-keepass.ini` file in your `$HOME` directory with the following content:
+Create a `.summon-keepass.ini` file in your `$HOME` directory with the following content:

     [keepass_db]
     path=/path/to/your/keepass_database_file.kdbx
     pass=password to your keepass database

-Place `summon-keepass` in `/usr/local/lib/summon`

 Usage
 -----